pablo-icm/emm/content/publication/linares-assessing-2012/index.md

 publication: '*Conservation Biology*'
 doi: 10.1111/j.1523-1739.2011.01795.x
-abstract: Abstract:  Although the rapid recovery of fishes after establishment of a marine reserve is well known, much less is known about the response of long‐lived, sessile, benthic organisms to establishment of such reserves.
+abstract: Abstract:  Although the rapid recovery of fishes after establishment of a marine reserve is well known, much less is known about the response of long-lived, sessile, benthic organisms to establishment of such reserves.
 Since antiquity, Mediterranean red coral (Corallium rubrum) has been harvested intensively for use in jewelry, and its distribution is currently smaller than its historical size throughout the